jupyter-widgets/widget-ts-cookiecutter/README.md

 # First install the python package.
 This will also build the JS packages.
 pip install -e .

 # Run the python tests.
-This should only give you TODO errors:
+This should not give you a few sucessful example tests
 py.test

 # Run the JS tests.
 This should again, only give TODO errors (Expected 'Value' to equal 'Expected value'):